-Plant-based materials such as bamboo, hemp, and cotton, which can be used to make products ranging from clothing to building materials.
+Plant-based materials such as bamboo, hemp, and cotton can be used to make products ranging from clothing to building materials.

-Cellulose nanocrystals, which are extracted from plant material and have excellent mechanical properties, making them useful in a variety of applications, including packaging and coatings.
+Cellulose nanocrystals, which are extracted from plant material and have excellent mechanical properties, make them useful in a variety of applications, including packaging and coatings.

 While these materials show great potential, it is important to remember that there is no one-size-fits-all solution to replace plastics.
 Each material has its own strengths and weaknesses, and it will likely take a combination of different materials and approaches to address the plastic waste problem.

 In summary, the next big thing to replace plastics will likely be a combination of innovative materials, including bioplastics, mycelium, plant-based materials, aerogels, and cellulose nanocrystals.
 These alternatives have the potential to significantly reduce the environmental impact of plastic waste while still meeting the needs of modern society.

 Consumers can play a critical role in reducing plastic waste.
 Here are some ways that individuals can help:

 Reduce your use of single-use plastics: One of the most effective ways to reduce plastic waste is to minimize your use of single-use plastics, such as plastic bags, straws, and water bottles.
 Bring reusable bags, bottles, and utensils with you when you go out, and say no to unnecessary plastic packaging.

 Recycle properly.
 Make sure that you are recycling properly by following your local recycling guidelines.
 Rinse out containers before placing them in the recycling bin, and avoid putting non-recyclable items in the bin.

 Choose products with less packaging: When shopping, choose products with minimal packaging or packaging made from recyclable materials.
 Consider buying in bulk or purchasing items in refillable containers.